noahari/VascalCompiler/README.md

 - cd back out to src and run com.Parser

--  The default test file is ultcorrected.txt.
-All you need to do to add test files is add them to the directory src/com/LanguageResources and type their name in as arguments to running com.Parser (e.g. "java com.Parser simple.txt" would Parse a file called simple.txt in the LanguageResources folder).
+-  The default test file is now simple.txt, since ultcorrected.txt involves too many unimplemented Semantic Actions.
+All you need to do to add test files is add them to the directory src/com/LanguageResources and type their name in as arguments to running com.Parser

-*Note: Due to path differences, if it is preferable to run in intellij as opposed to the command line, the correct file paths are noted below comments containing the searchable phrase "" \*INTELLIJ\* "*

-*In order to run in intellij, comment out the line above that demarcation, and de-comment the line below that demarcation in Parser.java, RHSTable.java, and ParseTable.java.
-Then simply execute the main method in Parser.java*
+(e.g. "java com.Parser simple.txt" would Parse a file called simple.txt in the LanguageResources folder).

+- This can now be run in intelliJ without changing code pointing to paths.

 ## Changelog:

+### Version 0.3
+>Implemented Symbol Table and Semantic Action frameworks with error catching for both.

+>Implemented Semantic Actions 1, 2, 3, 4, 6, 7, 9, and 13.

+>Past Bug Fixes:
+* >Now runs in intelliJ or command line environments without changing lines of code or recompiling

 ### Version 0.2.5
 >Implemented Parser in an abstracted, generalized method that can read an input Grammar